networkteam/zebra-utils/README.md

 ]);
 ```

-With the default sizes, when setting `marginMd` to `topLarge`, the resulting class would be `md:mt-28`.
+For example, with the default sizes, when setting `marginMd` to `topLarge`, the resulting class would be `md:mt-28`.
 The sizes can be overwritten with the second argument of the `baseClasses` helper.

 ### slugify